Asheladia/Airline_vs_Tech_Project/README.md

 ---
 In this project, our team collectively decided to compare two specific industries that have been negatively and postively affected by the Covid-19 pandemic.
 Due to the travel restrictions placed on people around the glode because of the pandemic, the airline industry has struggled to persevere in the market.
 On the other hand, the tech industry after taking a hit from the March lows has recovered completely and has even reached new record highs when compared with stock prices.
 We will  be cleaning financial data of both the industries including the operating balance sheets of different companies and then also compare the two industries with stock prices and market caps.
 ---
+## This project will use these practices to achieve final goals:
+•	Use of aggregation functions like Groupby, HAVING clause, SELECT statements, Avg, Min, Max, Count, Sum, ect
+•	Attempt various types of assessments like algorithms, arrays, linked lists, strings, HashMap ect using tools such as Code signal Arcade, Hackerrank, and Leetcode.
+•	Use large database with more info than needed
+•	Portfolio analyzers:
+•	prepare a tearsheet for a portfolio that includes calculations, tables, charts, financial models, Monte Carlo simulations and statistical analysis of portfolio performance.
+•	Create and host a dashboard for the tearsheet with interactive visualizations and a storyboard interface
+•	Answer these questions:
+ 1)	What do your result suggest about the current portfolio performance?
+ 2)	What would you recommend customizing to improve the portfolio?

 ## Research Questions to ask
 ---
 1. Where were the industries before Covid-19 pandemic?